 Evidence of minimum credentials must be collected as part of the recruitment process and be reconsidered when there is a change of circumstances or role for the nurse practitioner and registered nurse with a specific scope of clinical practice.

-It is the responsibility of the hiring manager to work with the local Human Resource department to ensure that all requirements relating to education, qualification, formal training and requirements of the SA Health Human Resource Policy are collected and validated.
+The hiring manager must work with the local Human Resource business unit to ensure that all requirements relating to education, qualification, formal training and requirements of the SA Health Human Resource Manual are collected and validated.

 The process must include at a minimum the review and verification of the following credentials to validate skills, experience, competence and capability.